 /var/cpanel/modsec_cpanel_conf_datastorefile to the same location on the destination server.

-- The system determines the ModSecurity configurations on your server and then moves them to the destination server.
+- The script determines the ModSecurity Vendors configuration settings on your server.

-cPanel & WHM does not perform the following tasks for you:
+The script does not perform the following tasks:

 modsec2.cpanel.conffiles.
-The system does not move these files due to the differences in the Apache configurations, which may cause Apache to fail to restart.
+Any differences in Apache configurations could cause Apache to fail to restart.

-modsec2.user.confconfigurations, the system archives this file and any file the
+modsec2.user.conffile, the script archives this file.
+The script also archives any file the

 We strongly recommend that you do not manually extract these files.